• Skip to primary navigation

 Slowly pour in the chicken stock and stir to combine and smooth out the flour mixture.
 While stirring the sauce will begin to thicken after about 2 to 3 minutes.
 Stir in the heavy cream and allow the chicken pot pie filling to heat up for 1 to 2 minutes before completely turning off the heat.

-close up side view of sauce for pot pie in cast iron skillet
+Close up side view of filling for pot pie in cast iron skillet.

 For this recipe, I prefer to use a large cast iron skillet (at least 10-12 inches).
 It holds all of the ingredients well and allows for a flaky crust with a slightly crispy crust on the bottom.